Bullet Blender Beads FAQs

 Do you offer custom kits?

 Yes, we do!
 If you have a specific bead mixture that you prefer, we can create kits made to your exact specifications at a very reasonable price.
-Custom kits can be made up in 1.5 mL Eppendorf tubes, RINO tubes, 5 mL Eppendorf tubes, or other tube types that might be required by your bead mill homogenizer.
+Custom kits can be made up in 1.5 mL GATOR tubes, RINO tubes, 5 mL GATOR tubes, or other tube types that might be required by your bead mill homogenizer.
 Send your kit specifications toĀ [email protected], and weā€™ll be happy to get you a quote.

 Bulk Beads